iosifpeterfi/test/README.md

   -e "ansible_python_interpreter=/usr/bin/python3"
 ```

-After the first run of the script, the kernel is setup and the following message will be displayed:
+After the first run of the script, the new kernel is installed and the following message will be displayed:

 ```
 ok: [localhost] => {